emiliatrentham/express-note-taker/README.md

 ## Description

-Intuitive Note Taker that allows the user to write and save notes!
-Live deployed on Heroku.
+Intuitive Note Taker application that allows the user to write and save notes.

 ## User Story